soundcloud/roshi/README.md

 # roshi

-Roshi implements a time-series event storage via a LWW-element-set CRDT with inline garbage collection.
+Roshi implements a time-series event storage via a LWW-element-set CRDT with limited inline garbage collection.
 Roshi is a stateless, distributed layer on top of Redis and is implemented in Go.
 It is partition tolerant, highly available and eventually consistent.

 At a high level, Roshi maintains sets of values, with each set ordered according to (external) timestamp, newest-first.
 Roshi provides the following